PratikSathe/PratikSathe.github.io/_posts/2020-12-18-welcome-to-jekyll.markdown

 I am glad to have participated in the Microsoft mini-mentorship program, during which I got to work on creating this tutorial, which is my first contribution on Github!
 I learned a lot during this process.
 I learned how to code in Q#, and how to create unit tests.
 I also learned about the power of Github, and have already started using it for my personal projects.
 I am thankful to Mariia Mykhailova for guiding me through this process.

  We hope that you enjoy learning from this tutorial.
-Over the next few weeks, we plan to create a follow-up tutorial soon, introducing measurements on multi-qubit systems.
+Over the next few weeks, we plan to create a follow-up tutorial, introducing measurements on multi-qubit systems.

 <!-- ---------------
 add /** Page content */